 - The probability of a type II error is more difficult to calculate. - In fact, the probability of a type II error is not even a fixed number.
-It depends on the value of the true parameter. - The probability of a type II error can be very high if: - The true value of the parameter and the value you are testing are close. - The sample size is small.
+It depends on the value of the true parameter you are estimating. - The probability of a type II error can be very high if: - The effect size is small. - The sample size is small.

-4. Power.
+3. Power